 • Soil: Well draining

 Kalanchoe is fairly easy to grow indoors when placed in the right conditions.
-It grows 12 inches wide by 18 inches tall and needs a temperature of between 60 – 85 degrees F. Low humidity and four hours of direct sunlight — as well as 14 hours of darkness for 6 to 11 weeks — are musts, too.
+It grows 12 inches wide by 18 inches tall and needs a temperature of between 60 to 85 degrees F. Low humidity and four hours of direct sunlight — as well as 14 hours of darkness for 6 to 11 weeks — are musts, too.
 Be sure to place it in well-draining soil; over-watering or letting it sit in wet soil can cause root rot.
 Like other succulents, an occasional, thorough watering is all it requires.

 The plants are usually sold in the winter or early spring, while in their natural bloom cycle.
 The flowers are long-lasting, but once they fade, you can trim the heads to better enjoy the succulent foliage.
 Lots of bright sunlight will keep this plant healthy throughout the summer months, whether it’s growing indoors or out.